uri-library-data-services/iassist-preview/content/blog/data-walkabout.md

 posts](http://jisc-datashare.blogspot.com/2009/01/data-walkabout.html)
-on the [DataShare blog](http://jisc-datashare.blogspot.com/) describing the interest and action in Australian University Libraries around new forms of support for data management, from an IASSIST member\'s study tour of New Zealand and Australian institutions in January 2009.
+on the [DataShare blog](http://jisc-datashare.blogspot.com/) describing the interest and action in Australian University Libraries around new forms of support for data management, from an IASSIST member's study tour of New Zealand and Australian institutions in January 2009.
 Robin Rice Project Manager [DISC-UK DataShare project](http://www.disc-uk.org/datashare.html)